Poet, author, editor, freelance photographer, and founding member of a Bengali literary movement.

-Moheen Reeyad was born as Abdul Kader Al Mohiuddin, on March 26, 1990, in Chittagong, Bangladesh; and grew up into a Bengali-speaking family near the Karnaphuli River.
-Walking along beside this flowing river from his childhood in the late 90s until the age of sixteen he devoted largely to sketch himself in the thought of becoming an artist.
-After finishing school-days at the age of sixteen, he decided to write and giving up many things else for writing.
-But again, after four years, in early 2011, he planned to move into the film to become a filmmaker.
+Moheen Reeyad was born as Abdul Kader Al Mohiuddin, on March 26, 1990, in Chittagong, Bangladesh.
+He grew up near the Karnaphuli river, where she got twirled.
+Walking alongside this flowing river he devoted his childhood in the late 90s until the age of sixteen largely to sketch himself in the thought of becoming an artist.
+After finishing school-days at the age of sixteen, he decided to write and to give up many other things for writing.
+In the early 2011, he planned to move into the film to become a filmmaker.

-Since 2009, through the editorship of little magazine Shankhabash, Moheen had been involved with the Bengali poet-philosopher Shabuj Taposh in their theoretical discussion about the literary movement claimed as Drishtantaism — an ultramodern Lokayata philosophy of the Indian subcontinent; that comes to the notice of intellectuals at the end of the late 2010s.
+Since 2009, through the editorship of little magazine Shankhabash, Moheen had been involved with the Bengali poet-philosopher Shabuj Taposh in his theoretical discussion about the literary movement claimed as Drishtantaism — an ultramodern Lokayata philosophy of the Indian subcontinent.
+This came to the notice of intellectuals at the end of the late 2010s.
 In 2014, Drishtantaism was included by T M Bhatt, conducted by M V Joshi, in his doctrine “Contemporary relevance of economic thought of Kautilya” in the Department of Economics of the Saurashtra University, Gujarat, India.
-Moheen, was the pioneer analyst and young critic of this ultramodern philosophical concept.
-In 2010, his first publication was published, two years after his first text was printed; and it was a collection of verses — refers to “poetry”, which composites collaboratively with two other Freshers from the country.
+Moheen was a pioneer analyst and elucidator of this.
+In 2010, his first publication was published, two years after his first text was printed.
+It was a collection of verses — referred to as “poetry”, which composites collaboratively with two other freshers from the country.
 The following year, Moheen has made his directing debut by the short Cycle, while he was twenty-one.
-Filming his first movie was not a happy experience.
-In 2014, he founded a creative publication, named Bansain; and currently serving for an online newspaper in Bangladesh.
+Filming his first film was not a happy experience.
+In 2014, he founded a creative publication, named Bansain; and currently he is working for an online newspaper in Bangladesh.